etcusic/etcusic.github.io/_posts/2020-11-02-sti_mti_and_different_types_of_users.markdown

 This actually keeps things pretty DRY.
 Granted, it’s not ideal in the way that it doesn’t represent reality well since a user IS a tutor or student, not HAS a tutor or student.
 Also, there is the question of whether this level of object separation could lead to errors or weird edge cases down the line - we'd have to be extra careful with editing and updating since there are actually 2 separate objects at play for a given instance.

-I'll admit it's a bit clunky conceptually, but it would be functional.
+I'll admit it's clunky conceptually, but it would be functional.
 And honestly, I hate it about as much as the STI and MTI options anyway

 ![](https://media.tenor.com/images/f203bbd60006dedaaef4c0fae63c7fdd/tenor.gif)